yeohbraddy/hugo-personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi!
-Nice to meet you.
+Hi, nice to meet you!

 I have a huge passion for food and cooking, and I love travelling to learn about food and culture!

 I also love fitness so I spend a lot of time lifting, sports, and mindfulness practices!

-Learning and being productive are a few of my core values so I spend a lot of time reading, listening to various podcasts and talks, taking courses, coaching / mentoring, etc. I also love music, particularly singing and playing the guitar.
-I am also a fan of emotional intelligence so I digest content about it and participate in coaching sessions.
+Learning and being productive are a few of my core values so I spend a lot of time reading, listening to various podcasts and talks, taking courses, coaching / mentoring, etc.

+Moreover, I love music, particularly singing and playing the guitar.

+As well, I a fan of emotional intelligence so I digest content about it and participate in coaching sessions.

 Other than that I play games, watch movies, or chill with friends!